Port Stephens Council: Main towns, villages and suburbs

-Most of the population is concentrated in Raymond Terrace and its satellite suburb of Heatherbrae or around or near the shores of Port Stephens in the suburbs of Anna Bay, Boat Harbour, Corlette, Fingal Bay, Fishermans Bay, Karuah, Lemon Tree Passage, Mallabula, Nelson Bay, One Mile, Oyster Cove, Salamander Bay, Shoal Bay, Soldiers Point, Swan Bay, Tanilba Bay and Taylors Beach.
+Most of the population is concentrated in Raymond Terrace and its satellite suburb of Heatherbrae, or around/near the shores of Port Stephens in the suburbs of Anna Bay, Boat Harbour, Corlette, Fingal Bay, Fishermans Bay, Karuah, Lemon Tree Passage, Mallabula, Nelson Bay, One Mile, Oyster Cove, Salamander Bay, Shoal Bay, Soldiers Point, Swan Bay, Tanilba Bay and Taylors Beach.
 However, another significant portion of the population lives in a large rural/semi-rural area to the west of the Pacific Highway in the towns and suburbs of Balickera, Butterwick, Duns Creek, Eagleton, East Seaham, Glen Oak, Hinton, Nelsons Plains, Osterley, Seaham, Wallalong and Woodville and in the predominantly residential estate of Brandy Hill.

 In the southern part of the area are the rural communities of Bobs Farm, Fern Bay, Fullerton Cove, Salt Ash, Tomago and Williamtown.
 Tomago supports both rural and industrial communities while Williamtown is the location for a Royal Australian Air Force base that shares its airfield with Newcastle Airport.

 At the northern end of the area are Karuah and Twelve Mile Creek.
 Located adjacent to Port Stephens and straddling the Karuah River, Karuah is predominantly residential.
 It is the location of the largest Aboriginal community in the area.
 Twelve Mile Creek is almost exclusively rural.

 Centrally located in the area, between Raymond Terrace and Port Stephens are Campvale, Ferodale and Medowie.
 Ferodale is dominated by Grahamstown Dam, a man-made dam with a capacity of 131800 ML that is a major source of fresh water in the region.
 The remainder of this area is a mix of rural, semi-rural and residential developments.

 A map of the various towns, suburbs and localities within the Port Stephens Council area is available from the Port Stephens Council website.